Stewardship resources work out of the following :

 Download a PDF of my expression of The Pearl of Great Price stewardship sermon.

-View a version of how I preach this sermon from when I served as supply clergy at St. Francis Episcopal Church, Goldsboro NC 0n September 15, 2019
+View a version of how I preach this sermon from when I served as supply clergy at at St. Anne’s Episcopal Church, Jacksonville NC on October 1, 2023.

 I preached the following sermon in my role as Priest-in-Charge of Christ Episcopal Church Middletown, New Jersey, October 30, 2016, during which I revealed my own struggle with money using the moment Jesus invites Zacchaeus, a Chief Tax Collector, into a transformative relationship a springboard as I look at what is hidden in plain sight.